C’est La Rentrée ! Here is what you need to know

 MLP takes a look at the big back-to-school tradition that the French enjoy and how, after a while, you really do get into it.
 We also have some top tips to help you with those school supplies purchases!

 I first moved to Paris in September 2011 and I must say I was mystified by all the references to ‘La Rentrée’.
 ‘C’est la rentrée!’ said the bakery window displays and ‘Vive la rentrée!’ said the headlines.
-It didn’t take me long to work out that it referred to the return to school and office around 1 September after the long summer break.
+It didn’t take me long to work out that it referred to the return to school and office in September after the long summer break.
 But to be honest, understanding what the actual word meant just left me even more mystified about the concept.
 Were the French really taking a celebratory approach to the return to normal after summer fun is over?
 Other than getting your kids back to school (and believe me I do understand how that can be a good thing), what’s to celebrate?

 Surely we’d all prefer life to be one long summer?
 The return to work and school is surely just a necessary evil?
 No cause for ceremony or celebration.
 If anything, perhaps it should be a little melancholy?

 Rhythms of French life